Rockingham County License Hearing Guide

 Possible Outcomes

-• Suspension Upheld: The hearing officer finds that the NCDMV has sufficient evidence to support the suspension.
+- Suspension Upheld: The hearing officer finds sufficient evidence to support the license suspension.
 Your license will remain suspended.

-• Suspension Overturned: The hearing officer finds that the NCDMV has not presented sufficient evidence.
+- Suspension Overturned: The hearing officer finds that the NCDMV did not present sufficient evidence to justify the suspension.
 Your license will be reinstated.
-This is the best possible outcome.

 Hardship/Restricted License in North Carolina

-• IID Requirement: Depending on the circumstances of your case, the court may require you to install an ignition interlock device (IID) in your vehicle as a condition of the hardship license.
+- IID Requirement: Depending on the circumstances of your DUI, the court may require you to install an ignition interlock device (IID) in your vehicle as a condition of obtaining a restricted license.

 Getting Your License Back